Diocese of Bergamo

-The Diocese of Bergamo (Dioecesis Bergomensis; Diocesi di Bergamo; Diocesi de Bergum) is a see of the Catholic Church in Italy, and is a suffragan of the Archdiocese of Milan.
+The Diocese of Bergamo (Dioecesis Bergomensis; Diocesi di Bergamo; Diocesi de Bergum) is a Latin diocese of the Catholic Church in Italy, and is a suffragan of the Archdiocese of Milan.
 Geographically, Bergamo stood between the mainland interests of the Republic of Venice, and the territory of the Duchy of Milan.
 The duchy was regularly contested by the French and the Holy Roman Empire, which brought about repeated military operations.
 Internally, from the 12th to the 15th century, there was the usual party strife between the Guelphs, who generally supported the political and religious policies of the Papacy; and the Ghibellines, who generally supported the Emperors.
 As Kings of Italy, the emperors were feudal overlords of Lombardy.

 The diocese was founded in the fourth century AD.
 Its first bishop was Narno, who was succeeded by Viator.

 History

 August 26 is the feast day of Bergamo's patron, Saint Alexander, who is believed to have been a Roman centurion of the Theban legion imprisoned for his Christian beliefs.
 According to the fictional narrative, he escaped, was recaptured, and was executed as a martyr around 297 AD.
 There is a church, San Alessandro da Bergamo, currently administered by Benedictine priests.

 On 25 March 901, the Emperor Louis III issued a charter in which he confirmed Bishop Adelbertus and his successors in all their rights and possessions as bishops of Bergamo.
 The diploma specially mentions the church of S. Alessandro in Fara, which Bishop John converted from the Arian heresy to the Catholic faith.
 On 23 June 904 King Berengar I of Italy ordered Bishop Adelbertus and the citizens of Bergamo to rebuild the walls which had been destroyed during the incursion of the Hungarians.
 In return for this service, the King confirmed and strengthened the Bishop's civil control over the city and area, even against his officials and feudal vassals.

 In 974, the Emperor Otto II granted the Bishops of Bergamo civil jurisdiction over not only the city of Bergamo, and the suburbs to a distance of three miles, but also the Valle Seriate and other lands.